 All applications will undergo an initial screening by staff.
 Applications will be rejected at this stage if:

-- Your application does not adhere to length limits instructed in the application system.
+- Your application does not adhere to the length limits instructed in the application system

 For full details, please see our guidance for applicants or contact us using the form below.

 We are looking for researchers from across the chemical sciences to join our Researcher Grants Peer Review Group.
 You might be based in academia or industry, at any stage of your career and based anywhere in the world.

 Peer review is an essential part of our grant assessment process.
 Our grant reviewers provide expert and impartial reviews, allowing our grant decision panels to make considered funding decisions.